nosarthur/nowhub/plans/whitepaper.md

 ## Why

-For a novice developer, working on a project under the supervision of experienced programmers is the best way to learn.
+For a novice developer, guidance from experienced programmers is invaluable.

-- tooling
-- engineering practices

-existing platforms such as hacker news and product hunt are more about done projects
+Tooling and engineering practices can be easily taught, but hard to learn by oneself.

+However, it's hard to find beginner friendly projects.
+One solution is to join a coding boot camp.
+Plenty of such project exist in the open source world, they are just no known.

-For project owner, the value is in attracting users and contributors.
+For project owner, the value of this platform is in

-having contributors project management

-- set milestones and estimate progress
+- attracting users and contributors
-- divide work
+- polishing project management skills, such as
+  - identify the sequential and parallelizable parts of the project.
   - communicate vision to team members and general public

-project planning

-identify the sequential and parallelizable parts of the project.

 ## How

 As an open source project, the man power comes from

 - core development team (collaborators)
-- others (contributors)
+- other contributors

-Cost is covered by project owner, possibly by donation and sponsorship in the future.
+Cost is covered by project owner now, possibly by donation and sponsorship in the future.

 - domain names: production and staging servers
 - gcloud infrastructure
   - instance
   - database